vilkoos/process_mining/process_analysis.md

 -----

 The "mine Petri net with inductive miner" option can produce an somewhat more detailed preliminary model.
+(use the zoom capabilities of your browser to enlarge the figure)

 #### Figure 4b - a preliminary Petri-net process model